-This is just one example of how a student could organize their courses if pursuing a Biology major.
-It assumes a student begins taking Biology major courses in the first semester of their first year.
-Sample Schedule 2 offers an alternate plan that involves beginning to pursue a Biology major in the spring semester of the first year.
+CHEM-SHU 128 Chemistry II Lab CHEM-SHU 225 Organic Chemistry I + Organic Chemistry I Lab CHEM-SHU 226 Organic Chemistry II + Organic Chemistry II Lab CHEMISTRY SAMPLE SCHEDULE 1 This is just one example of how a student could organize their courses if pursuing a chemistry major.
+It assumes a student begins taking chemistry courses in the first semester of their first year.
+Sample Schedule 2 offers an alternate plan that pursues a chemistry major beginning in the fall semester of the second year.
 Students may propose alternative schedules to their advisors as well.